 "At Merkin Hall (13 October) the Borromeo Quartet gave the premiere of Randall Svane's Quartet No. 2.
 The jagged and vigorous material of that movement led to a slow one where the cello was the only un-muted voice.
 The mood was a curious mixture of Messiaen and Turina's La oracion del torero!
 A short Presto with pizzicato effects led to a slow finale that contained a fugal episode but was tinged throughout with the profound sadness of Shostakovich and the Richard Strauss of Metamorphosen.
 Svane knows how to entice the ear and to sustain interest, yet I sensed that there was more to the work than was heard."

 "One could only marvel at Randall Svane's six-year-old At the Round Earth's Imagined Corners.
-While its instrumentation is avowedly borrowed from Britten's masterpiece Serenade for Tenor, Horn, and Strings , (early in the work Svane even has a brief Britten Serenade quote in the horn), the work stands upon but does not imitate the earlier piece.
+While its instrumentation is avowedly borrowed from Britten's masterpiece Serenade for Tenor, Horn, and Strings, the work stands upon but does not imitate the earlier piece.
 It is a setting of four of John Donne's Holy Sonnets already so strong in their structure and imagery that matching their intensity in music is both a challenge and an act of supreme self-confidence.
 Mr. Svane relies on long arching lines resting on luminous string writing.
 Whereas Britten's work even today seems to be about hornist Dennis Brain and tenor Peter Pears, Svane's is not about the soloists as individuals but rather Donne's poetry.
 At the text "And death shall be no more," the final verse of the third sonnet, Svane's work achieves an apotheosis of surpassing beauty in which the conductor Yehuda Gilad led the strings into an ethereal realm with a ritardando of perfect proportion.
 No matter that there was one more sonnet to be performed, that exquisite moment proved to be the fulcrum of the work, one of the few times that the climax of a large work is its quietest moment rather than its loudest."

 "The Concerto for Strings, a recent work by Randall Svane, an American in his late 40s,